 - Garnish with a fresh sprig of Rosemary.

-You can always celebrate the good tidings with champagne.
-(1968) Although this may first sound like a bit of an overstatement, this film and the book it came from caused millions of people in the 1960’s to seriously examine their religious beliefs and ideology.
+Or, you can always celebrate the good tidings with champagne.
+Although this may first sound like a bit of an overstatement, this film – and the book by Ira Levin it came from – caused millions of people in the 1960’s to seriously examine their religious beliefs and ideology.
 This was done deftly – in print and film – without any onscreen violence or gore.
 Hands must have surely trembled as they turned the final pages of this thriller when it was first released in 1967.
-The film, which was released the following year, closely adheres to the original novel in every way but has been brought to vivid and believable life through committed performances by the entire cast, especially Mia Farrow as Rosemary and Ruth Gordon who won an Academy Award for Best Supporting Actress for her portrayal as Minnie Castevet.
+Part of this is due to the matching of the most sacred (motherhood) with the most profane (absolute evil).
+The film, which was released the following year, closely adheres to the original novel in every way but has been brought to vivid and believable life through Roman Polanski’s voyeuristic lens, and committed performances by the entire cast, especially Mia Farrow as Rosemary, and Ruth Gordon – who won an Academy Award for Best Supporting Actress for her portrayal as Minnie Castevet.
 This is the Mother of All Devil-Baby Movies and has spawned any number of imitations.

-Satanic Sommelier: An expensive Scotch, neat, no ice necessary.
-(1973) What can we say here that hasn’t already been said?
+Satanic Sommelier: An expensive Scotch, neat, no ice or water necessary; just like Father Damien gets after his first meeting with Regan MacNeil.
+What can we say here that hasn’t already been said?
 It is a tense, dark, psychological and spiritual Horror Drama.
-The scenes of the possessed girl are deservedly famous, but it’s truly the spiritual crisis of the character of Father/Dr. Damien Karras (played by Jason Miller) which stands at the center of this gripping story.
-Father Damien Karras is a Jesuit priest who loses his faith and subsequently achieves a kind of perverse heroic redemption in his own self-destruction – or does he?
+The scenes of demonic possession and exorcism are deservedly famous, but it’s truly the spiritual crisis of the character Father/Dr. Damien Karras (Jason Miller) which stands at the center of this gripping story.
+Father Damien Karras is a Jesuit priest who loses his faith and subsequently achieves a kind of perverse heroic redemption in his own self-destruction… or does he?
+Watch The Exorcist III to find out!
+(Feel free to skip “Number 2”.

 Satanic Sommelier: A good but affordable Australian or Chilean Cabernet Sauvignon; we recommend Casillero del Diablo; or perhaps Newcastle beer.
 Enjoyable and easy to drink… but not every day.
-(1976) caused a good many people to start attending church or paying closer attention to the last chapter of The New Testament.
-A number of people went home and shaved their kid’s heads in order to inspect them for the Devil’s birthmark – 666.
+The Omen caused a good many people to start attending church or paying closer attention to the Book of Revelations – the last chapter of The New Testament.
+A number of people went home and shaved their kid’s heads in order to inspect them for the Devil’s birthmark – 666 after viewing this film!
 Spectacular death scenes which can be interpreted as coincidental “accidents” or the work of Evil forces.
 The trinity of Omen films is Satanic Cinema Canon and one could do worse than to watch all three in a video marathon.

 I married a Witch (1942)